English & Film Studies, University of Alberta

 • a single-page description of the writing projects to be undertaken during the residency

-Please submit applications online at https://goo.gl/forms/sMp6MZFkSNmfPgc03.
-You will need a gmail account to complete the online application.
-Otherwise, please send completed application form and supporting documents by mail or courier to:
+Please submit applications online.
+You will need a Gmail account to complete the online application.
+Otherwise, please send complete applications by mail or courier to:

 c/o Dianne Johnson, Research Coordinator